Russia hits rail, fuel facilities in attacks deep in Ukraine

-KYIV, Ukraine (AP) — Russia unleashed a string of attacks against Ukrainian rail and fuel facilities Monday, striking crucial infrastructure far from the front line of its eastern offensive.
+KYIV, Ukraine (AP) — Russia unleashed a string of attacks against Ukrainian rail and fuel installations Monday, striking crucial infrastructure far from the front line of its eastern offensive.

 Meanwhile, two fires were reported at oil facilities in western Russia, not far from the Ukrainian border.
 It was not clear what caused the blazes.